Skip to main content

 No remaining traces

-B11 operated in the German sector of the North Sea from 1977.
-B11 was connected to the Norpipe gas pipeline, which runs from Ekofisk to Germany.
-The compressor on board B11 was available up to the point that the platforms were de-manned and disconnected from Norpipe in 2013.
-Through the Oslo–Paris Convention (OSPAR), Norway has committed itself to the responsible removal and recycling of platforms that are not in use.
+B11 operated in the German sector of the North Sea from 1977 and was connected to the Norpipe gas pipeline running from Ekofisk to Germany.
+Its compressor remained in service until the platforms were de-manned and disconnected from Norpipe in 2013.
+Under the Oslo–Paris Convention (OSPAR), Norway is committed to the responsible removal and recycling of platforms that are no longer in use.

 Project info